run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Run:ai Cluster - Worker nodes

-The Run:ai Cluster supports x86 and ARM (see the below note) CPUs, and NVIDIA GPUs from the T, V, A, L, H, and GH architecture families.
+The Run:ai Cluster supports x86 and ARM (see the below note) CPUs, and NVIDIA GPUs from the T, V, A, L, H, B and GH architecture families.
 For the list of supported GPU models, see [Supported NVIDIA Data Center GPUs and Systems](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-nvidia-data-center-gpus-and-systems){target=_blank}.

 !!!
 Note
     For ARM CPUs installation, contact Run:ai Support.